Cernan Earth and Space Center

 The following is a list of programs that are available to groups at the Cernan Earth and Space Center.
 For a more detailed description of each program, please visit our Show Descriptions page or click on the show titles.
 Grade level recommendations are listed for each program.
 Teachers and youth group leaders may schedule any program for any grade but should refer to the suggested grade level to estimate the age appropriateness of the program.
 All feature shows (designated as A) are between 30 and 50 minutes in length.
 Mini shows (B) are between five and 20 minutes in length.
-Programs that have been converted to the Cernan Center's 3-screen video system are tagged as NEW DIGITAL VERSION.

 For a more detailed description of each program, please navigate to our Show Descriptions page or click on the show titles.